This week I’ve been testing Neuro Rest, an over the counter sleep aid that’s made in the United Kingdom.

 The instructions tell you to take 1 capsule of Neuro Rest per night for the first 4 nights, 30 minutes before going to sleep.

-From the fifth night onwards you can then take 2 capsules – though it’s not clear why this is.
+From the fifth night onwards you can then take 2 capsules.
+I’m not sure why they recommend this dosage increase, and I haven’t seen that procedure in other sleep aids.

 The first night